Learning is one of the most critical elements of the employee experience.

 - Hardware fulfillment

 The goal is that as soon as the VR headsets are setup at each of your locations, all that you need to focus on is getting started with Virtual Reality training.

 Like many business units, L&D is quickly being disrupted by technology innovations.
 Leaders are under pressure to keep up, and VR is one way to work toward digital transformation.
 In the long term, L&D’s ability to tap into the modern workforce and offer a differentiated employee experience is key to activating talent.

 From there, it’s all about adoption.
 Every associate for whom it’s relevant should experience the training because that’s when you’ll really see and feel the impact.

 What makes adoption come to life at your company?

 Every organization is a little different: for some, they reworked their onboarding curriculum and integrated Immersive Learning alongside other types of training that weren’t suited for VR.
 Other companies roll out new processes periodically, so internal facilitators lead the VR training sessions at each location.

 What’s most important is that VR becomes embedded in your training methodology.
-L&D leaders are often amazed at how engaged, proficient, and confident their employees are after Immersive Learning becomes an integral and memorable part of the work experience.
+L&D leaders are often amazed at how engaged, proficient, and confident their employees are after getting started with Virtual Reality.
+Immersive Learning becomes an integral and memorable part of the work experience.